Artist and Producer FAQs and Resources

-Attended each year by over 250 industry members, Showcase Victoria is an arts market with extraordinary outcomes.
+Attended each year by over 250 industry delegates, Showcase Victoria is the arts market that makes touring happen!

 Yes you can but you need to submit a separate application for each work.

 A Presenter is an individual or organisation that manages one or more venues or festivals and programs performing arts for their community.
 Also referred to as venues and/or programmers.

 A Producer is an individual or organisation that creates works that fit under the banner ‘performing arts’.
 Also interchanged with artist/performance-maker.

 The quickest way to engage both the Selection Panel and venues and programmers, is with a high quality video clip that accurately represents your project.
 If you are applying with a work that hasn’t premiered at the time of application we suggest you include an interview with the director, or excerpts from your rehearsals/workshop sessions instead.

 Here is an example from Red Stitch Actors Theatre of a clip made prior to the work having premiered, and here’s one from Lab Kelpie which includes audience reaction and reviews.
 This clip, a promo for RED by Liz Lea, is also a great example.

 Whilst the tone of these clips may not be a good fit for your show, the techniques are worth noting – ie. good soundtracks, quality audio and great audiences can expect to see.

 A remount fee is the cost getting your show ready to tour after a period of time.
 Some shows have no remount fee but others may incur remount expenses such as:

 - performers’ wages for re-rehearsal period (generally no longer than 2 weeks)